 - Add beef stock, Worcestershire sauce and bay leaf and reduce to four cups.
 Set this mixture aside.

 - In a large Dutch oven over medium high to high heat, add oil.

 - Thoroughly pat the beef dry with paper towels and season all sides with salt and pepper.

 - Add pieces one at a time to the hot oil keeping the pieces from touching.
-Brown each piece on all sides, total of about 20-30 minutes.
+Brown each piece on all sides, about 2-3 minutes per side.
 Let each side sit untouched until you are ready to turn so they get a nice crust.

 - Add root beer and deglaze the pan.